DamianEisenring/DamianEisenring/README.md

 ### Hi there, im @DamianEisenring 👋

-- 🔭 I’m currently working on a Bank Management System
+- 🔭 I’m currently working on a Project with the Spotify API
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Angular
-- ⚡ Fun fact: I don't understand my code either
 - 🎮 Goals 2024: Developing my skills in Front- and Backend